daveredfern/daveredfern/content/supports.md

 ## Large companies

 **[Bulb energy](www.bulb.me/davidr1004)** is my electricity and gas provider.
 100% of their electricity is renewable and their gas is 100% carbon neutral.
-They’ve just recently released a [calculator](https://calculator.bulb.co.uk/) where you can also offset everything else in (travel, food, etc).

 **[Patagonia](https://www.patagonia.com/)** are a clothing brand that focus on creating amazingly design clothes that pay their staff and suppliers well, and look after the environment.
 Yvon Chouinard, the founder of Patagonia, wrote [Let My People Go Surfing](https://www.goodreads.com/book/show/22155.Let_My_People_Go_Surfing) about the company.